4 LGBTQ2 happenings to wind you up or down right now | Xtra Magazine

 What to listen to:

-Los Angeles-based lesbian pop singer Gia Woods released her latest single, “CHAOS,” and its music video on Sept.
-5. In the song, the Persian singer examines her previous toxic relationship and its exhausting highs and lows, which she warns listeners not to mistake for love.
-The singer came out to the world in a 2016 music video and has since used her platform to represent lesbians and queer folks around the world.
-The singer’s new music works towards providing representation for questioning and queer Persian youth while incorporating Middle Eastern tones.
+The New Jersey-based queer pop singer FLETCHER released her latest album, The S(ex) Tapes, on Sept.
+9. The album explores her experiences in relationships without portraying them in extremes—a “messier middle” rather than black and white—and its name reflects the singer’s state of vulnerability, a theme carried throughout the album via diary-inspired lyrics.
+The seven-song track list includes “Silence,” about realizing you still have growing up to do; “The One,” a New-Jersey inspired anthem about exploring your sexuality; and “Sex (With My Ex),” about ending a relationship in limbo.

-“CHAOS” by Gia Woods is available now to stream on Apple Music and Spotify, and the music video is viewable on her YouTube channel.
+The S(ex) Tapes by FLETCHER was released on Sept.
+9 and is available to stream on Apple Music and Spotify.

 What to look at: